gestur1976/filmaffinity-movie-info-scrapper/README.md

   node index.js --movie https://www.filmaffinity.com/es/film309023.html movie.json img/

   The same but only for a specific movie.
-It will also return a json file with an array of an unique element (the movie) and it will download its cover image inside the images folder
+It will also return a json file with an array of an unique element (the movie) and it will download its cover image inside the images folder.

+# Limitations

+  It's been only tested in the spanish version of FilmAffinity.